• Skip to main content

 I never even dreamed of doing squats.

-Originally, I began to think about weightlifting to help depression.
+Originally, I began to think about weightlifting as a strategy to help improve my general confidence.

 I read that squats and deadlifts are among the best compound exercises that a man can do to raise testosterone.

-At that time, back in 2012, I had already lost about fifty pounds by eating clean aka just eat real food.
+At that time, back in 2012, I had already lost about fifty pounds by eating clean.

 Being slim but miserable was not acceptable to me.